truenas/documentation/content/en/hub/solutions/vmware/vcenter-usage.md

 <img src="/images/vcp-10.PNG">
 <br><br>

-Fill in the required information.
-To only use a secure connection to the TrueNAS® system, set *HTTPS*.
+Fill in the required information. *HTTPS* is planned for a future release, and will be an option in the future.
 Click **Add Host** and the TrueNAS® hostname or IP address appears in the list of connected systems.

 <img src="/images/vcp-11.PNG">
 <br><br>